-- PA5 checkpoint is due Thu Nov 19th just over a week from now. - I have zero auto-tester submissions so far. - I am predicting that you haven't started PA5 yet. - You will have second midterms in this class (and others!) soon. - If you can't compile hello-world.cl by the end of this weekend, I forsee regret, remorse and lack of sleep in your future.
+- PA5 checkpoint is due Monday April 14th five days from now.
+(PA6 is due today.) - I have six auto-tester submissions so far. - I am predicting that you haven't started PA5c yet. - Prove me wrong! :-) - You will have a second midterm in this class (and others!) soon. - If you can't interpret hello-world.cl shortly, I foresee regret, remorse and lack of sleep in your future. :-)